nickaldwin/foodDelivery_App/README.md

 - Express
 - MongoDB

-## <a name="design_inspiration"></a> Design Inspiration:

-During the course of this project I used different free UI design from Dribbble and would like to give credit to the designers

-- The Homepage is inspired by this design by [Morsalin Sarker](https://dribbble.com/shots/14576351-Food-landing-page-FoodFun)

-- The Checkout stepper is inspired by this design by [Drasius M](https://dribbble.com/shots/3374580-Freebie-sketch-Checkout-step-one)

-- The Foodlist page is inspired by this design from [Yoyumm](https://demo.yoyumm.com/restaurant/menu/the-stone-house/31)

-- The User profile page is inspired by this design by [Matt Wierzbicki](https://dribbble.com/shots/5959729-E-commerce-My-Account-Page)

-- The Signin and Signup page is inspired by this design by [Dawid Pietrasiak](https://dribbble.com/shots/13947179-Appreciation-Platform-Sign-Up)

-- The User payment History page is inspired by this design by [BoxedCMS](https://dribbble.com/shots/7284483-BoxedCMS-Payment-History)

 ## <a name="backend"></a> Backend

 The `backend` contains a completed Node js and Express application.
 Link to the backend repo and setup will appear here shortly